 - If you are planting for the sake of green onions, wait until spring to plant.
 The sets will keep in a cool, dry place throughout the winter.

 Growing Green Onions

-- If your soil allows for the onions to be easily pulled, consider planting the sets amongst other crops, such as lettuce or spinach.
+- If your soil allows for the onions to be easily pulled, consider planting the sets among other crops, such as lettuce or spinach.
 When pulled, they leave air pockets in the soil, which help the other plants to grow.
-If they must be dug, plant in rows, as stated above.
+If they must be dug, plant in rows as stated above.

 Using Onion Bulbs

 The bulbs are your best source of new onions.
 However, seeing how abundantly they produce, what are you to do with all of the bulbs, especially when some of your early spring onions grow sets before you have a chance to use them?

 - Use whole in recipes, like pearl onions.